 It may be more difficult to move around because of the drip in your arm, as well as a fetal monitor around your abdomen to monitor your baby.
 However, it is still possible to move around with help from your midwife.

 Sometimes the contractions can come too quickly, which can affect the baby's heart rate.
 This can be controlled by slowing down the drip or giving you another medicine.

 Are there any risks with inducing labour?

-There are some increased risks if you have an induced labour.
-These include that:
+There are some risks if you have an induced labour.
+The risks depend on: